Safiyar Behbudov

 Safiyar Behbudov (Behbudov Səfiyar Abuzər oğlu) (14 June 1967, in Barda, Azerbaijan – 21 March 1992, in Aghdam, Azerbaijan) was an Azerbaijani officer, the National Hero of Azerbaijan, and the warrior of the First Nagorno-Karabakh War.

 Life

 He was born on 14 June 1967, in Mollalı village of Barda region.
 He went to the Barda city secondary school No. 6 in 1984, and then, he was drafted to the military service in the Soviet Army.
 After completing his military service, he graduated from the officer course with a rank of Lieutenant and became an active participant of the 1988 National Liberation Movement.
 He founded “Soy” Democratic Youth Organization in Barda and gathered young people from the town around him.
-A week after the Khojaly genocide, he joined Barda self-defense battalion without hesitation.
+A week after the Khojaly massacre, he joined Barda self-defense battalion without hesitation.
 After participation in several successful operations in the Terter region, his unit commander sent his troop to fight in the direction of Aghdam.